WolkSoftware/TheInfiniteLoop/guide/01-fundamentals/03-methodology-issues/02-scrum.md

 :::tip

-You can learn more about Scrume by reading the gide at [Atlassian](https://www.atlassian.com/agile/scrum).
+You can learn more about Scrum by reading the guide at [Atlassian](https://www.atlassian.com/agile/scrum).

 :::